michael71161/python_exercises/README.md

 4. random module overview - heads and tails as example
 5. Rock papper scissors game
 6. hangman game : complete game with cli GUI - hangman folder -main file- Hangman_game.py
+7. Caesar Cipher: string encoding and decoding using the Caesar Cipher method to shift letter as a key